Trump says he 'did NOT' know of meeting between son, Russian lawyer

 Breaking News Emails

-President Donald Trump on Friday denied that he knew in advance about a meeting at Trump Tower in June 2016 between his son, Donald Trump Jr., and a Russian lawyer and slammed his former personal attorney’s claims to the contrary.
+President Donald Trump on Friday denied that he knew in advance about a meeting at Trump Tower in June 2016 between his son, Donald Trump Jr., and a Russian lawyer, and he slammed his former personal attorney’s claims to the contrary.

 “He even retained Bill and Crooked Hillary’s lawyer.
 Gee, I wonder if they helped him make the choice!”
 Trump added.